wgutierrez74/ten-meter-walk/README.md

 presented with an option to save the Test for later reference.
 Users also have the ability to look at old tests and edit some notes from the test.

+* Currently not working since the DB service I was using is no longer available.

 ### Prerequisites:
 To use this app simply visit the website: [https://ten-meter-walk.herokuapp.com/](https://ten-meter-walk.herokuapp.com/) Page may load slowly on initial render since Heroku is "waking up" App.